 We have certain expectations of ourselves and those around us.
 When you are in love, you will have established expectations from your partner, but what if she demands a luxury car when you can only afford a hatchback?

 In the long run, such high expectations will not only damage your financial situation but also hurt your family dynamics.

 10. Public humiliation

-An abusive wife tends to undermine or belittle you by displaying negative body language.
-She might dismiss your opinion or thoughts in a public setting.
+An abusive wife tends to be dismissive and belittle you by displaying negative body language.
+She might dismiss your opinion and be critical of you in a public setting.
 Imagine you are sharing your most vulnerable thoughts with her while she either eye-rolls it or sighs it off and says, “This is ridiculous.”